edgelesssys/marblerun/docs/docs/workflows/define-manifest.md

 ## RecoveryKeys

-The optional entry `RecoveryKeys` holds PEM-encoded RSA public keys which can be used to recover a failed MarbleRun deployment.
-(The process of recovering a MarbleRun instance is described in our [recovery chapter](../features/recovery.md)).
-So far, only one public key entry is supported in the current release of MarbleRun.
+The optional entry `RecoveryKeys` holds PEM-encoded RSA public keys that can be used to [recover](../features/recovery.md) a failed MarbleRun deployment.

 ```javascript
 {